International Politics Summer School 2019

 You will receive a receipt for your payment: by email if paid online, or by post if paid by bank transfer.

-If you are a non-EEA student you will receive a letter confirming your enrolment and course details which may be used to support your application for a short-term study visa: this letter will be sent by post (see 'Level and demands', below).
+If you are a non-EEA student you will receive a letter by post confirming your enrolment and course details which may be used to support your application for a short-term study visa: this letter will be sent by post (see 'Level and demands', below).

 A contract between OUDCE and a student comes into being when a student accepts an offer of a place on the summer school.